jonatan-lagland/nexus/README.md

 - A home page with a fully customized and reusable search widget and dropdown menu
 - Page navigation using Next.js page routing, including dynamic routing
-- Partial integration with Riot Games API (basic champion details)
+- Partial integration with Riot Games API (Basic champion data and item data)

 Work in progress: